Kmullen444/Comptia/1001 Notes/Networking/Ports and Protocols/intro_to_IP.md

 #### Connectionless
 - Unlike TCP there is no formal process to open or close the connection
+- Simply sends data from one point to the other

 #### "Unreliable" Delivery
 - No verifaction system to assuse the data that was sent has been received
 - No reordering of data or retransmissions
+- No error recovery

 #### No flow control
 - The sender determnes the amount and speed of the data that is transmitted